0-vortex/twitch-changelog-parser/README.md

 ## Changelog

 <!--START_SECTION:static-->
-### 2022‑07‑11

-<p><a href="https://dev.twitch.tv/docs/extensions/submission-best-practices">Submission Best Practices</a> - Updated the “Content in Extensions” section to define the expected functionality of global overlay Extensions and examples.</p>

 ### 2022‑06‑29

 <p><a href="https://dev.twitch.tv/docs/api">Twitch API</a> - Organization and content for this section has been improved for a better developer experience.</p>